XRPLF/xrpl-dev-portal/content/references/xrp-ledger-toml.md

     Since setting the `Domain` requires sending a transaction, whoever set the `Domain` value must have possessed the account's secret key when the transaction was sent.

 Either of these two links, on their own, SHOULD NOT be considered authoritative.
 Anyone could host an `xrp-ledger.toml` file claiming ownership of any account, and any account operator could set its `Domain` field to any string it wants.
-If the two match, it provides strong evidence that the same entity operates both.
+If the two match, it provides strong evidence that the same entity controls both.

 ## Acknowledgements